A lack of vision is often the answer to that question.

 As a long-term direction is set for the family business, one should also be set for family money.
 Much has been written about baby boomers being on the receiving end of the greatest generational wealth transfer in history – a total of roughly $7.6 trillion, according to the Wall Street Journal – but so far, young boomers are only saving about $0.50 of each $1 they inherit.
-If adult children grow up with a lot of money, they may also easily slip into a habit if spending beyond their means, or acting on entrepreneurial whims without the knowledge or boots-on-the-ground business acumen of mom and dad.
-According to online legal service Rocket Lawyer, 41% of baby boomers (Americans now aged 50-68) have no will.
-Wills are a necessity, and trusts are useful as well, especially when wealth stands a chance of going to minors.
+If adult children grow up with a lot of money, they may also easily slip into a habit of spending beyond their means, or acting on entrepreneurial whims without the knowledge or boots-on-the-ground business acumen of mom and dad.
+According to a 2015 Caring.com survey, just 56% of American parents have a will or living trust.
+Wills are a necessity and trusts are useful as well, especially when wealth stands a chance of going to minors.2,5

 Vision matters.
 When family members agree about the value and purpose of family wealth – what wealth means to them, what it should accomplish, how it should be maintained and grown for the future – that shared vision can be expressed in a coherent legacy plan, which can serve as a kind of compass.